Autoenhance-ai/mudanca/README.md

 - [] Remove and disable debugging code
 - [] Validate inputsd
 - [] Create first release on github and pypi
+- [] Simplify the API by relying on the user passing in grayscale image and returning matrix